Corey R. Freeman-Gallant

 Taff CC & CR Freeman-Gallant (2014) An experimental test of the testosterone mediated oxidation handicap hypothesis in a wild bird.
 Hormones and Behavior (in press).

 Freeman-Gallant CR, Schneider RL, Taff CC, Dunn PO & Whittingham LA (2014) Contrasting patterns of selection on the size and coloration of a female plumage ornament in common yellowthroats.
 Journal of Evolutionary Biology (in press).

-Taff CC, CF Freeman-Gallant, PO Dunn & LA Whittingham (2013) Spatial distribution of nests constrains the strength of sexual selection in a warbler.
+Taff CC, CR Freeman-Gallant, PO Dunn & LA Whittingham (2013) Spatial distribution of nests constrains the strength of sexual selection in a warbler.
 Journal of Evolutionary Biology (26: 1392-1405).

-Dunn PO, JL Bollmer, CF Freeman-Gallant & LA Whittingham (2013) MHC variation is related to a sexuality selected ornament, survival, and parasite resistance in common yellowthroats.
+Dunn PO, JL Bollmer, CR Freeman-Gallant & LA Whittingham (2013) MHC variation is related to a sexuality selected ornament, survival, and parasite resistance in common yellowthroats.
 Evolution 213: 679-687.